Infernia829/CTF-Util/README.md

  - You can block players using .block and .unblock

+ - You can use .xray_find <node name> to find a specific node in your surroundings, and .xray_clear to hide the display.

  - You can see other people using the utility mod.
 This can be disabled in settings by changing the "Show custom text next to other CTF Util users" setting to false

  - There is a built in donate cooldown timer that displays on the right of your screen.
 Upon donating it counts down to when you can next donate.